Traizel/htw-resellers/README.md

-# HTW-No-Stock-Nofify
+# HTW-Reseller App

-HTW App to notify slack channel when a product reaches 0 stock
+HTW App to add, remove, and track reseller and reseller information